| | | | |

 Crockpot Jambalaya

-A white bowl filled with Jambalaya on a wooden table
+A white bowl filled with crockpot jambalaya on a wooden table

 Wow!
 Where do I even begin with this one?!
 This Crockpot Jambalaya was UNREAL.
 It felt like we were at seafood boil or something!
 The flavors in this were amazing!
 Those big juicy shrimp, that salty sausage, the fresh peppers, the chicken, rice, just everything…!
 So flavorful!
 It was this type of spice that just creeps up on you, in the best way!
 All the sudden you feel a little warm around your hairline, nose is starting to feel clear, a little hot on your back…that kind of heat!
 My husband and I were in awe with this dish and our boys scarfed it down faster than we did!
 It was so easy to make, it really doesn’t get any easier!
 And that flavor profile that builds over the hours in the crockpot – it’s something I can’t even articulate.
 Another dish that felt like we were eating at some authentic, incredible restaurant – and it made a huge batch too!